British Open (snooker): History

-There have been seven maximum breaks during the history of the tournament.
+There have been ten maximum breaks during the history of the tournament.
 James Wattana made the first in 1992 in the last 16 against Tony Drago.
 The second and third came at the qualifying stage of the event.
 David McDonnell compiled it in the fourth round of the 1995 event against Nic Barrow and Jason Prince in the fifth round of the first 1999 event against Ian Brumby.
 Graeme Dott made the fourth at the same event in the last 64 against David Roe.
 The fifth was Stephen Hendry's sixth official maximum break, which he compiled in the final of the second 1999 event against Peter Ebdon.
+The sixth was compiled by John Higgins in 2003 in the last 32 against Michael Judge.
 The revived 2021 event recorded two maximum breaks.
-John Higgins made one in the first frame of his first-round win over Alexander Ursenbacher, while Ali Carter made his during the second frame of his fourth-round match against Elliot Slessor.
+Higgins made one in the first frame of his first round win over Alexander Ursenbacher, while Ali Carter made his during the second frame of his fourth round match against Elliot Slessor.
+The ninth maximum was made in 2022 by Mark Selby in the third round against Jack Lisowski.
+The most recent maximum break was compiled in 2024 by Mark Allen in his third round match against Ben Mertens.